 Quick Guide to the Damage Types in D&D 5e

-If you ever played at least one game, you will certainly know that there are thirteen different damage types in DnD 5e.
+If you ever played at least one game, you will undoubtedly know that there are thirteen different damage types in DnD 5e.

-With this guide, we will address all of them, as well as answer some interesting questions on how to choose them (and why it is important to do so) for your campaigns.
+With this guide, we will address all of them and answer some interesting questions on how to choose them (and why it is essential to do so) for your campaigns.

 First of all, it is essential to list all the different types of damage in D&D 5e: